Passing data from server to client

 params: Parameters;

-A function that returns a server only or a Lit client hydratable template.
+}> | undefinedA function that returns a server only or a Lit client hydratable template.

 Route context is provided at runtime during the build.

-: () => htmlconst html: (strings: TemplateStringsArray, ...values: unknown[]) => TemplateResult<1>
+: () => htmlconst html: (strings: TemplateStringsArray, ...values: unknown[]) => TemplateResult<1>Interprets a template literal as an HTML template that can efficiently

 render to and update a container.